Gravitate-Health/Documentation/deployment/keycloak.md

 keycloak                   ClusterIP   10.152.183.207   <none>        8080/TCP            48d
 ```

 The type of the service is _ClusterIP_ which means that the service can only be accessed from inside the cluster.
 Moreover, if the Kubernetes cluster has a DNS manager other services can access services in other namespaces using the following URL: ```http://<service-name>.<namespace>.svc.cluster.local```.
 To learn more about the types of services and its uses in Kubernetes, here is the [official documentation](https://kubernetes.io/docs/concepts/services-networking/).
-Alternatively if the [Gateway](https://github.com/Gravitate-Health/Gateway) has been deployed, the service will be proxied to the outside of the cluster at `https://<DNS>/`.

 ## Apply istio's VirtualService